RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/code/task4/README.md

 6. I will run the tests and make sure they pass.

 7. If the tests fail, I will debug the code and fix problems.
-8.After the tests pass, I can use the custom pickle package and cdr.py in your project.
+8. After the tests pass, I can use the custom pickle package and cdr.py in your project.

 ♥Changing a Python core package like a pickle can be dangerous and may have unintended consequences.
 It's important to thoroughly test your changes and make sure they don't break any existing code.